owl73/westmarch-landol/class/adept/monster_slayer.md

 ### B: Tracking

-After seeing a monster, you can track that specific monster without a check so long as it is trackable (hasn't flown away or teleported or otherwise hasn't left some trail)
+After seeing a monster, you can track that specific monster without a check so long as it is track-able (hasn't flown away or teleported or otherwise hasn't left some trail)

 ### B: Trophies